 And Bart Starr.
-Your first-grade wardrobe includes a yellow jersey-style shirt with his number 15 on it, which your parents bought when you barely knew who Bart Starr was.
+Your wardrobe includes a yellow jersey-style shirt with his number 15 on it, which your parents bought when you barely knew who Bart Starr was.
 And when you start watching the games, Bart becomes your favorite Packer.

 It might be because he’s the most visible player, the quarterback, the one who gets the ball on every play.
 The leader, the alpha dog.
 Or maybe it’s that name.
 You learn fairly early on that his given name is Bryan Bartlett Starr, and because his middle name matches your last, there’s a connection.
 But those two snappy syllables, “Bart Starr,” are almost too good to be true.
 They’re like a name you’d find in a Frank Merriwell story.
 “Bart Starr” will not be a mountainous defensive lineman or a speedy wide receiver.
 He has to be a quarterback.